chilijung/eslint-gitstaged/README.md

 # eslint-gitstatus

-Using **current git status** to find out which files should pass eslint.
-To prevent lint the whole repository again and again.
+Using **current git status** to find out modfied and added files passing eslint, to prevent lint the whole repository again and again.
 This is a nice package to use along with `git precommit`.

 ## Install